gau-nernst/gau-nernst.github.io/content/posts/20250812-fa-5090/index.md

 Technically, if the inputs are BF16, some computations should remain in FP32, especially softmax.
 However, for brevity, we omit them.

 We are implementing the algorithm outlined in the [Flash Attention 2 paper](https://arxiv.org/abs/2307.08691).
 Each threadblock is responsible for a chunk of Q, and we will iterate along the sequence length of KV.
-A Python-like outline of the algorithm looks like below (P and V follow Flash Attention notation).
+A Python-like outline of the algorithm looks like below (S and P follow Flash Attention notation).

 ```python
 scale = DIM ** -0.5